 Households with three members comprise 17.5 percent; those with four members comprise 19.5 percent; households with five members are 21.4 percent; and households with six members are 14.9 percent of the total households.
 This implies that a major proportion of the households have household size between three to six members.
-The few households with big household size (10 to 12) have resulted to a partially skewed to the right distribution that is shown in Figure 2.
+The very few households with big household size (10 to 12) results to a partially skewed to the right distribution as shown in Figure 2.